Cinema of Canada: Modern industry

+Pour la suite du monde was the first Canadian film shown in competition at the Cannes Film Festival.

 Canadians had to import colour 35 mm film until 1967, as Canada did not produce any internally.

 By the 1960s Nat Taylor, a theatre owner, controlled the largest private film studio in Canada, Toronto International Film Studios, two distribution companies, International Film Distributors and Allied Artists Pictures, a television station, CJOH-DT, and multiple production companies.
 He entered film production with The Mask in 1961.
 Taylor, unlike other members of the AMPPLC, supported state involvement in feature film production.

 Bryant Fryer founded one of the first animation companies in Canada and made six silhouette films from 1927 to 1935.
 Norman McLaren was brought to Canada from Scotland by Grierson in 1941.
 McLaren recruited English-Canadian animators from OCAD University, including George Dunning, Evelyn Lambart, Grant Munro, and Robert Verrall.
 McLaren recruited French-Canadian animators from École des beaux-arts de Montréal, including René Jodoin.
 Jodoin created a French animation unit in 1966, which included Laurent Coderre and Bernard Longpré.
 Le village enchanté was the first recorded animated feature film in Canadian history and Return to Oz which was based on Tales of the Wizard of Oz, the first recorded Canadian animated television series, was the second recorded animated feature film.

 In the 1960s filmmakers came from universities throughout Canada.
 David Cronenberg, Clarke Mackey, and David Secter graduated from the University of Toronto.
 John Hofsess, Ivan Reitman, and Peter Rowe graduated from McMaster University.
 Jack Darcus and Larry Kent graduated from the University of British Columbia.
 Cronenberg received financial support from the CFDC and Shivers was their most successful investment, with a budget of $150,000 ($75,000 from the CFDC) and gross of $5 million.
 708 feature films, over twice the amount made in the past fifty years, were made during the 1970s.

 Carle, Groulx, Claude Jutra, and Jean Pierre Lefebvre, who were inspired by the French New Wave, made their directorial debuts from 1963 to 1965, and all won the Grand Prix at the Montreal International Film Festival throughout the 1960s.
 Jean-Claude Lauzon's Night Zoo won the most Genie Awards in history, with thirteen awards.